It's never easy to find a banking job. If you're going to succeed, you need make sure you have finance recruiters on your side.

-“You might think this signals ambition, but in fact it simply signals arrogance,” says Rolfe.
-It’s particularly unwise in this epoch of ‘juniorization:’ who’s going to hire you when your main aspiration is to render them unemployed?
+"You might think this signals ambition, but in fact it simply signals arrogance," says Rolfe.
+It's particularly unwise in the age of 'juniorization:' who's going to hire you when your main aspiration is to make them unemployed?

-Kumaran Surenthirathas, a partner at Eden Search, points out that while banks don’t want people who are desperate and claim they’re “able to do anything,” they do often want people who are multi-skilled and can work across disciplines: “Headcount has been cut so much that there are fewer people just doing one thing.
+Another London finance recruiter says banks also don't want people who say they're "able to do anything," they do often want people who are multi-skilled and can work across disciplines: "There are fewer people just doing one thing.
 In the past, you had separate teams of salespeople and structurers.
-Now, banks might look for people who can work across origination, sales, structuring and financing when necessary.”
+Now, banks might look for people who can work across origination, sales, structuring and financing when necessary."